aisiwonhae29/PMP/abstarct/Computer_Science/programming_world.md

 ### O
 - Origin: Web content's origin is defined by the scheme (protocol), hostname (domain), and port of the url used to access it. ex) http://localhost:3000
 ### P
+- Portability: The ability of software to be transferred from one machine or system to another.
 ### Q
 ### R
 - Race Condition: A situation where the behavior of a program depends on the sequence or timing of events.
 Specifically, it occurs when the outcome of a program is affected by the order in which different parts of the code